 Planning Commission News…

 Next meeting: Wednesday, October 3, 2018; 7:30 p.m. in the Council Room.
-All meetings are open to the public.
+The public is invited to attend.

 Modification to Building Permit Process

 The Planning Commission is changing the building permit application deadline to the 2nd Wednesday of the month prior to the PC meeting at which the permit will be reviewed (this will be in the following month).
 This timing ensures the HPC will be able to complete a formal review before the PC meeting as this review is required for the PC to approve the permit in a timely fashion.

 If you are considering any renovation or building project at your house, be sure to get a copy of the procedures to apply for a Town Building Permit which will help you through the Town’s process.